 Hulu may not quite qualify as television, but we’re counting it.
 James Franco stars in this time-traveling tale as a high school teacher who attempts to stop the assassination of JFK.
 The eight part series inspired by King's 11/22/63 combines aspects of science fiction, crime novels, spy fiction, romance, and conspiracy theories.
 If you’re a fan of King’s steps into non-horror, this adaptation is for you.

-The Mist is coming ...
+Whatever you do, do not go outside.
 This spooky adaptation of Stephen King short story from his classic collection, Skeleton Crew premiered in summer 2017.
 The ten-episode miniseries centers on a small town enveloped in a mysterious and foreboding fog, one that puts the community's survival instincts to the test.
 Grab your popcorn and get your binge on.

 Promotional still from "Children of the Corn" via SyFy